Abhijit85/MongoDB_AWS_CnF_Provisioning/README.md

 You can pass common Atlas settings through either **CDK context** or **CloudFormation parameters**.

+> Tip: A starter file lives at `config/atlas-parameters.example.json`.
+Copy it to
+> `config/atlas-parameters.json`, update the values, and the deploy helper script
+> will inject them automatically so you never have to type them on the CLI.

 *Context overrides* (set in `cdk.json`, via CLI `--context`, or environment variables):

 | Context key       | Description                                             | Default |